facebook/create-react-app/README.md

 **Note: this is a one-way operation.
 Once you “graduate”, you can’t go back!**

-If you aren’t satisfied with the defaults we provide, and want to change or extend your build configuration, you can graduate at any time.
-This command will remove the single build dependency we provided from your project.
+If you aren’t satisfied with the build tool and configuration choices, you can “graduate” at any time.
+This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the dependencies we have been using under the hood into your project so you have full control over them.
-All of the commands except `graduate` will still work, but we will point them to the copied scripts so you can tweak them.
+Instead, it will copy all the configuration files and the transient dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `graduate` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever graduate.
-We intend to keep the curated feature set suitable for small and middle deployments, and you shouldn’t feel obliged to use this feature.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obliged to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Limitations

-We don’t currently intend to support advanced features such as server rendering, experimental Babel plugins, custom ESLint configuration, etc. Our goal is to provide a tool that bootstraps a minimal production-ready React project with a great developer experience and sane defaults.
-If you want an advanced feature, you can still use this tool, and later run `npm run graduate` to customize the experience (but then there’s no going back!)

 ## What’s Inside?